JustaKris/JustaKris/README.md

 ## 👨‍💻 About Me

-I'm a curious and driven **Data Scientist | AI/ML Engineer** who enjoys figuring out the "why" behind anything and everything, with a Data Science background, focused on building practical, production-ready AI systems and modern cloud-native applications.
+I'm a curious and driven **Data Scientist | AI/ML Engineer** who enjoys figuring out the "why" behind anything and everything, with a Data Science background, focused on building practical, production-ready ML/AI systems and modern cloud-native applications.

 I enjoy turning messy data, legacy workflows, and vague business problems into clean Python pipelines, deployable ML services, and useful AI-powered tools.
 I'm especially interested in the intersection of Machine Learning, Generative AI, and software engineering — where models actually ship and create real impact.
 My philosophy: understand the **why** behind a model, not just the how.